-If you have already started shopping for tiles, you have probably noticed that today tiles come in bigger formats than they used to be ten years ago.
+If you have already started shopping for tiles, you have probably noticed that today tiles come in bigger sizes than they used to be ten years ago.

-If you have 20″ x 20″ or smaller tiles in your home, you may be thinking that now it’s the time to upgrade the size and you are considering to go with 24″ x 24″ tiles.
-Well, we have to tell you that 24″ x 24″ is no longer an upgrade.
-It’s almost as old as 20″ x 20″ tiles now.
+If you have 20×20 or smaller tiles in your home, you may be thinking that now it’s the time to upgrade the size and you are considering to go with 24×24 tiles.
+Well, we have to tell you that 24×24 is no longer a size upgrade.
+It’s almost as old as 20×20 tiles now.

-Besides the size, fancy features of tv industry such as smart tv, 4k, Dolby sound that became standard and affordable, fancy features of porcelain industry such as high definition inkjet print, polished finish, rectified edge became a standard and affordable.
+Besides the size, fancy features of tv industry such as smart tv, 4k, Dolby sound that became standard and affordable in the tv industry, features such as: high definition inkjet printing, polished finish, rectified edge became a standard and affordable in the tile industry.

 Is Big Format Tile Better?